 That same year, William Albers resigned from Kroger’s, apparently because of differences he had with the company’s board of directors.
 He wasted little time in founding his own grocery business: Albers Super Markets Inc.

 As well as introducing the term supermarket, it seems Albers was the first chain to use fluorescent lighting and provide grocery carts for customers.
-The stores were fully self service, with wide aisles, and sold a variety of nationally recognised brands (rather than private label merchandise).
+The stores were fully self-service, with wide aisles, and sold a variety of nationally recognised brands (rather than private label merchandise).
 Albers stores were the first to price every item so customers could see what the cost was as they shopped.

 It’s probably no coincidence that the supermarket concept first took off in the 1930s during the years of the Great Depression.
 Despite resistance from traditional grocery retailers who protested that they were being undercut, customers responded to the promise of cheaper food prices.